Rich-Nyan/rich-nyan.github.io/_tabs/about.md

 ---

 Welcome!
-My name is Ryan Chin and I am a rising high school senior in Austin, Texas.
+My name is Ryan Chin and I am a college freshman at MIT.

-I am interested in math, computer science, and finance.
-Currently, I am a student researcher under the mentorship of [Fernando Palafox Escobedo](https://fernandopalafox.github.io) at the [UT Austin CLeAR Lab](https://clearoboticslab.github.io).
+I am interested in math, artificial intelligence, and finance.
+Currently, I am a student researcher at [MIT CSAIL Clinical Decision Making Group](https://mit-medg.github.io/) working in conjunction with [Itaú Unibanco](https://www.itau.com.br/) to address class imbalance in transactional datasets for more accurate fraud detection.

-In my free time, I am a competitive fencer and a tutor for [Math Done Right](https://sites.google.com/view/math-done-right/home).
+In my free time, I enjoy playing the piano, cooking for myself, and competing as a member of MIT's varsity fencing team.